-These “I Speak” guides enable court staff, judges, and clerks to request interpretation services for the correct language by allowing literate individuals with limited English proficiency (LEP) to quickly indicate the proper language for which interpretation is necessary.
+These “I Speak” guides enable court staff, judges, and clerks to request interpretation services for the correct language.

 Indiana’s judiciary is committed to ensuring that the courtroom experiences of non-English proficient individuals are accessible and intelligible.
 The Court Interpreter Program Advisory Committee of the Commission on Race and Gender Fairness developed the “I Speak” language identification guides for distribution to courts and law enforcement officers throughout Indiana.